Kevin Alton Bsc (Hons) in Counselling

 For couples, my focus is always to support and encourage a positive outcome for all; to find a deeper love and understanding for yourself and others.
 Whether the intention is to stay together or separate amicably, the work of couples’ therapy involves unfolding your relationship as it is now and to address any issues which prevent you from having the relationship that you hope for in the future.
 If the relationship can be fully understood, and given time, respect and care, then the result can be a relationship to treasure, leading to greater intimacy and understanding of one another.

 If you are ready to begin or continue with counselling, please give me a call, or send me an email, and we can arrange an initial session: an opportunity for you to get a sense of whether I would be an appropriate therapist for you.
 I will respond to your enquiry as quickly as possible.

 I look forward to meeting you.

 Training, qualifications & experience

-I gained my degree in Counselling from Weston University.
+I gained my degree in Counselling from University Centre Weston, which is validated by Bath Spa university.
 Since graduating, I have continued to study both formally and informally and I regularly undertake a range of professional development activities.
 I also have regular clinical supervision.

 I have experience of working through recognised issues such as abandonment, anxiety, low self-esteem, and relationship issues including divorce, bereavement, sex addiction, domestic violence, relational issues, sexual abuse, and addictions to alcohol and drugs.
 I also work with issues that are less easy to define – confusion and lack of direction, loss of joy or difficulty finding the meaning in life, difficulties in relating to others, concerns about identity or sexuality, to name a few.

 As well as my private practice, I am a counsellor for a local charity whose services are open to everyone.